seclab-ucr/Patchlocator/README.md

 2. Target source code snapshot.

-`~/Patchlocator$ python Patch_matcher_src.py [branch] [targetkernel]`
+`~/Patchlocator$ python Patch_matcher_src.py [branch] [targetkernel1] [targetkernel2] ...`

-- *targetkernel*: path to target source code kernel
+- *targetkernel*: path to target source code kernel.
+We can have multiple target kernels here. (match them one by one)

 **output**:

-[targetkernel]/matchresults where P means the related patch has been adopted, N means the related patch has not been adopted and None means the patch-related function is not found in targetkernel.
+[targetkernel]/matchresults where P means the related patch has been adopted, N means the related patch has not been adopted and None means the patch-related function is not found in targetkernel. (eg, examples/target_kernel_source/matchresults)

 ## 0x3.2 Locating patches in a binary image